Flutter-Buddies/README/README.md

 Here's some of what our server offers:
 📅 - Weekly and Monthly scheduled meetups to get together on discord voice chat to discuss our projects, problems we're facing, suggestions, and more.
 🚀 - Group projects to learn to work as a team and learn to develop working Flutter apps, start your own project or contribute
-🖥️ - Create your own Flutter coding group and work on homework or projects together to learn
+🖥️ - Join or create your own Flutter coding group and work on homework or projects together to learn
 📺 - Scheduled live programming to work on projects and to watch and learn from other's coding.
 🔎 - Channels dedicated to topics about Flutter or mobile development to stay informed
 👔 - Get help finding a job or finding developers to hire